Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Yes, you can use both these programs towards your first home purchase (the original proposal didn't allow the combination).

-In addition to FHSA amounts, effective Apr.
-16, 2024, the HBP also allows withdrawal of $60K from your RRSPs, plus another $60K from a spouse or common-law partner RRSP (as eligible first-time buyers).
-Accessing RRSP funds through this program means that your withdrawn amount must be repaid over 15 years to keep your tax deferral.
-Read more about the HBP details here.
+In addition to FHSA amounts, the HBP also allows withdrawal of $60K from your RRSPs, plus another $60K from a spouse or common-law partner RRSP (as eligible first-time buyers).
+Accessing RRSP funds through this program means that your withdrawn amount must be repaid over 15 years to keep your tax deferral — starting repayments within 2 or 5 years, depending on when the withdrawals were made.

 An FHSA gives you tax benefits for (mostly) risk-free down payment savings.